Key Terms & Vocabulary

 What did the Lau v Nichols court case rule?
 Why was this important?

 Schools must provide appropriate language assistance to students who are not proficient in English.
-This violates the Civil Rights Act of 1965 which prohibits discrimination based on race or national origin.
+This reaffirms the Civil Rights Act of 1965 which prohibits discrimination based on race or national origin.
 This includes language status.
 This was important because it forced schools to support all learners instead of following the "Sink or Swim" ideology.

 500